Skip to sub navigation Skip to main content

 The 3 partnerships that will play a prominent role within the delivery of the strategy are:

-• The Primary Schools Network
+• Love Where you Live: Primary Schools Network

-• The Secondary Schools Network
+• Succeed in Ashfield: Secondary Schools Network

-• The Adult Skills Partnership.
+• Succeed in Ashfield: Adult Skills Strategic Partnership.

-Organisations within the Primary Schools Network:
+Organisations within the Love Where you Live: Primary Schools Network:

 • Abbey Hill Nursery and Primary School